BANK REPOS AND DISTRESSED YACHTS

 Most of this inventory is generally Ex-VAT and YACHTS INVEST can provide all the necessary tax and legal solutions to acquire this kind of marine inventory.

-Many Sellers may also decide to liquidate a marine inventory through boat and yacht auctions.
+Many yacht Sellers may also decide to liquidate a marine inventory through boat auctions.

 Whilst these auctions are open to the public and retail buyers as well as nautical professionals, they don’t happen very often.